 The Desert Dune Safari is a 10 day exploration of some of Namibia's finest and more remote destinations.
-Explore in depth the Namib Desert, the oldest desert in the world, take in breathtaking coastal and inland vistas and marvel at desert-adapted flora and fauna including rhino and elephant.
-Throughout your safari you will be transported on your adventure by a combination of 4x4 safari vehicles or light aircraft.
-You will be led throughout by highly skilled and qualified professional guides, some are also skilled photographers.
+Explore in depth the Namib Desert, the oldest desert in the world; take in breathtaking coastal and inland vistas; and marvel at desert-adapted flora and fauna including rhino and elephant.
+Throughout your safari, you will be transported on your adventure by a combination of 4x4 safari vehicles and light aircraft.
+You will be led throughout by highly skilled and qualified professional guides, some who are also skilled photographers.

-Your journey begins with a trip to the enormous dunes of Sossusvlei, continues on to marine life at Swakopmund before the drama unfolds to reveal the sheer untouched beauty and exposure of the Skeleton Coast.
-The sightings of shipwrecks and oceanic life contrast to Palmwag and its protected black rhino.
+Your journey begins with a trip to the enormous dunes of Sossusvlei, continues on to marine life at Swakopmund, before the drama unfolds to reveal the sheer untouched beauty and exposure of the Skeleton Coast.
+The sightings of shipwrecks and oceanic life contrast with Palmwag and its protected black rhino.

-The range of activities by both day and night, sea to land-based is as equally impressive as the destinations themselves.
-As most of your journey is by gravel road (at times a bit on the long and bumpy side) there are a number of per-arranged stops to view local points and features and take in appropriate refreshment.
+The range of activities by both day and night, sea to land-based, is as equally impressive as the destinations themselves.
+As most of your journey is by gravel road (at times a bit on the long and bumpy side), there are a number of per-arranged stops to view local points and take in appropriate refreshment.
+Highlights include:

 The Desert Dune safari runs between May and mid-November.

 Giving a unique insight into the desert areas of Namibia.